TheDarkTron/rm-center-songs/README.md

 ## BBB Hide Users

 Adds a button next to the "show users" button so you can hide the users list without hiding the public chat in Big Blue Button video conferences.

+## Wide StackOverflow

+Display the content of StackOverflow at 90% width